gregfoletta/CMAFile_Parser/README.md

 Please raise any bugs, issues or feature requests through the [issues page](https://github.com/gregfoletta/CMAFile_Parser/issues).

+## Build and Installation

+Use `make` to build the file.
+There's no installation per-se, the binary build is `cma_parse` and you can move it to wherever suits.

 ## Usage

-The `./cma_parser` program reads input from stdin.
-So you can either redirect from a file (`./cma_parser < path/to/cma/object_5_0.C`), or the configuration can be pasted directly in to the terminal.
+The `./cma_parse` program reads input from stdin.
+So you can either redirect from a file (`./cma_parse < path/to/cma/object_5_0.C`), or the configuration can be pasted directly in to the terminal.

 ## CMA Files